-A fund is money set aside for a specific purpose.
+A fund designates a classification based on a specific purpose.
 In SAP, the fund is designated by a 10-digit number, according to the type of purpose.
 A fund can designate a specific purpose, or simply “Operating Funds,” for the ongoing business of a department or project.

 The three components of this 10-digit fund are groups of numbers that identify different pieces of information about the account type.

 Within the 10-digit sequence, the following information can be understood:

 - (1) (2) identifies the fund type

 - (3) (4) (5) identifies the business area

 - (6) (7) (8) (9) (10) unique numbering per divisions

 For example, in KSAS, the fund 1011521000 has been assigned to “General Funds Faculty Salary.”
 Of this 10-digit number, 10 identifies it as General Operating Funds; 115 identifies it as residing in the School of Arts and Sciences business area; 21000 identifies it as residing in the 21000-24000 class of faculty funds.

 The twenty-one fund types that are used at Johns Hopkins University are: